Michigan basketball's guards have career nights in 87-73 win at St. John's

 Unlike the first half, the second began slowly with both teams making just one of their first five shots.

-St. Johns looked like it may make one more push, when Joel Soriano hit an and-one bucket with 16:21 to play to cut the deficit to nine.
-One of just two holdovers from last year's team, Soriano was the Red Storm's best player, finishing with xx points and x rebounds.
-It wasn't enough.
+St. John's looked like it may make one more push, when Joel Soriano (team-high 15 points) converted a three-point play with 16:21 to play to cut the deficit to nine.

-Terrance Williams came away with a steal, then a spinning coast-to-coast layup on the next possession, forcing a St. Johns timeout with U-M up 60-43, but it was all for not.
+Williams came away with a steal, then a spinning coast-to-coast layup on the next possession, forcing a St. John's timeout with U-M up 60-43, but it was all for not.

-Williams Jr. would grab an offensive bound, kick it out to McDaniel and get it right bakc and drill a three pointer.
-Moments later, Nkamhoa threw a no-look pass down low to Will Tschetter to get the lead up to 20, who then responded to a St. Johns bucket with a 3-pointer from the corner before a pair of McDaniel free throws and a Williams corner three ball made it a 26-point lead and a runaway with 10 minutes to play.
+Williams would grab an offensive bound, kick it out to McDaniel and get it right back and drill a 3-pointer.
+Moments later, Nkamhoua threw a no-look pass down low to Tschetter to get the lead up to 20.

 It was the second straight year U-M moved to 3-0 after a win in New York — last year it was a 91-60 win over Pittsburgh in Brooklyn — and both times head coach Juwan Howard was on hand, only this time his presence meant just a bit more.